Building a Knowledge Base to Determine an Open Source Strategy for Digital Sovereignty

-This meetup will consist of three 20 minute talks:
+This meetup will consist of two 30 minute talks:

-Using Semiont to Build a Knowledge Base Semiont is a new open source framework that allows a user to build a knowledge graph using common tools such as Claude Desktop or OpenClaw.
+Using Semiont to Build a Knowledge Graph - a new open source framework that allows a user to build a knowledge graph using common tools such as Claude Desktop or OpenClaw.
 The main output is a "Knowedge Base", which includes and event log that can define a knowledge graph.
+Semiont will be used to transform the EU data set into a knowledge graph.

-Presenting a Knowledge Graph as a Wiki With the right tooling, a knowledge graph can be presented as a familiar wiki, allowing a non-technical user to explore relationships between entities using hyperlinks, text, and images.
-This talk will take a Semiont produced knowledge base and transform it into a browsable wiki.
+Using a Semiont Knowledge Graph for Digital Sovereignty Decision Support - With the right tooling, a knowledge graph can be presented as a familiar wiki, allowing a non-technical user to explore relationships between entities using hyperlinks, text, and images.
+In this talk, we will transform the EU knowledge graph into a functioning wiki, which will then be used for e-discovery and annotated decision support.

 Agenda